bvoq/knowledge-blog/pages/multiple choice questions.md

+- Instead of checking: Is it possible, try also imagining whether it is impossible/not allowed.
 - Sometimes the question is too unspecific.
-Try to extract some answers from the  guide you to the answer.
+Try to extract some information from the possible answers.
 	- ![image.png](../assets/image_1678654855680_0.png)